PhilZ-cwm6/truenas_scripts/README.md

                                Will generate a warning to stderr
-    -iter|--iterations-count : set a custom iterations count, overrides `$openssl_iter` variable by default, if not set by options and `$openssl_iter` is kept as empty string in script, it will use default openssl value, compatible with pfsense GUI encryption -d|--decrypt             : decrypt mode
+    -iter|--iterations-count : set a custom iterations count, overrides `$openssl_iter` variable by default, if not set by options and `$openssl_iter` is kept as empty string in script, it will use default openssl value
+    -d|--decrypt             : decrypt mode
     -in|--input-file         : file to decrypt
     -out|--out-dir           : directory where uncrypted files will be extracted.